-Right off the bat, gamers should be enticed by the fact that ProtonVPN does not impose any speed, bandwidth, or session limits on its users.
+Right off the bat, gamers should be enticed by the fact that ProtonVPN does not impose any bandwidth limits on its users.
 This means that your connection will not be overly affected by throttling or lags like with many other free VPN providers.

 Better yet, it features a reliable kill switch within its arsenal, which protects your data in the event of server connection loss.
-Its Swiss registry also places it outside the jurisdiction of the 14 Eyes alliance, and its additional no-logs policy is a huge privacy plus.
+Its Swiss registry also places it outside the jurisdiction of the Fourteen Eyes alliance, and its independently-audited no-logs policy is a huge privacy plus.

 The catch with ProtonVPN is that it isn’t a free service, but a paid service that offers a “freemium” package.
 As with all VPN providers with this feature, there are certain limitations on the free package.

 For one thing, the free package only grants access to three server locations (America, Netherlands, Japan) within the ProtonVPN server infrastructure.
 This not only means that there are only a few regions in which it can bypass geo-restrictions, but also that it isn’t an ideal choice if you’re not close to these regions.